SmartPack/SmartPack-Kernel-Manager/README.md

      alt=""
      height="80">](https://github.com/SmartPack/SmartPack-Kernel-Manager/blob/master/download/com.smartpack.kernelmanager.apk?raw=true)

-## Added features over official KA
+## Added features over Kernel Adiutor
+* Almost all the features available in Kernel Adiutor.
 * Option to flash recovery zip files while running Android OS.
-* A simple and user-friendly Custom Controller, which is totally different to that of the official KA.
+* A simple and user-friendly Custom Controller, which is totally different to that of the official KA ([Documentation](https://smartpack.github.io/spkm/customcontrols/)).
 * A Script Manager to easily create, import, edit, share and execute any properly formatted shell scripts.
 * A simple and user-friendly Kernel downloader, which is also totally different to that of the official KA ([Documentation](https://smartpack.github.io/kerneldownloads/)).
 * CPU Input Boost & Devfreq Boost (Sultanxda).